-Wetlands.be brings you a directory of information about casinos and free play casino games, and other types of entertainment venue being built on wetlands – i.e. an area of land that is saturated with water, either permanently or seasonally, thus increasing the challenge of creating building and infrastructure developments.
+Wetlands.be brings you a directory of information about casinos and casino games, and other types of entertainment venue being built on wetlands – i.e. an area of land that is saturated with water, either permanently or seasonally, thus increasing the challenge of creating building and infrastructure developments.

-On this page you’ll find Wetlands’ outline of the current global trend of casinos and other entertainment venues being allowed to be built on wetlands, as well as a brief look at some of the pros and cons to this niche sector.
+On this page you’ll find Wetlands’ outline of the current global trend of bonus casino and other entertainment venues being allowed to be built on wetlands, as well as a brief look at some of the pros and cons to this niche sector.
 We have also provided a couple of examples of existing casinos that have successfully been built on wetlands.

 Why are casinos and other entertainment venues being built on wetlands?

 The origins of casinos and other forms of gambling being held away from dry land can be traced back several decades.
 Around the 1980s, when casinos in many states were illegal (particularly in the south) an alternative to getting around these regulations was to simply create a casino on a riverboat and then set sail with players aboard.

 While the authorities soon became well aware of this legal loophole, riverboat casinos were allowed to continue operating as they were not seen as a threat due to their limited geographic and economic scope; i.e. there could only be so many boats with so many players on board at any given time.
 Local governments did, however, create regulations as to how many ‘cruises’ each riverboat casino could carry out each year, as well as limits on the stakes that could be placed during each game.